ToppHatty/ToppHatty/README.md

 IDHAN's "name" is a joke based on a DOS command "namegen" suggesting the name "IDONTHAVEANAME"

 Currently IDHAN is going smoothly, just treading the typical x86_64 boilerplate like normal.
+*i'm also adding a UEFI bootloader to it as we speak

 I plan on adding things such as a printf implementation, APIC support, scheduling, and (MAYBE) higher-level language support.